guides

 Sapphire blue, true red (blue-based), fuchsia, royal purple, crimson.

-Your look: Use jewel tones in your dupatta, jewelry, or makeup.
-Or wear jewel tones as your main bridal color.
+Your look: Use jewel tones in your dupatta, blouse, or lehenga.
+Or make a jewel tone your primary bridal color.
+This works especially well for second-day or reception wear where there's more flexibility.

 Testing Your Colors

 Hold fabric swatches to your face in natural light.
-Take photos in your venue's lighting.
+Take photos in your venue's lighting if you can access it early.
 If a color makes your skin look clear and radiant, it works.

 Ready to discover your perfect colors?
 Get your personalized color analysis with CAPSI.